 We’re expanding the critical role of Boston Public Library (BPL) branches as community resource hubs.

-Boston Public Libraries (BPL) Outdoor Wi-Fi Zones provide free, outdoor Wi-Fi 24 hours a day at 14 locations.
-These pop-ups further our investment in digital equity.
-We want to make it easier to use and enjoy BPL’s critical free resources, including Wi-Fi, Chromebook rentals, computer assistance, and more.
-These pop-ups also provide much-needed shade and cooling areas to combat urban heat.
+Boston Public Libraries (BPL) Outdoor Spaces provide free, outdoor Wi-Fi 24 hours a day at 14 locations.
+These areas further our investment in digital equity, community, and climate resilience.
+We want to make it easier to use and enjoy BPL’s free resources and provide consistent access to community spaces that are safe and welcoming year-round.

-In summer 2021, the East Boston, Egleston Square, Codman Square, Brighton, Mattapan, and Grove Hall branches received additional seating, shade, lighting and cooling facilities.
-This was thanks to a collaboration with the Environment Department's Health Places Initiative.
-In November 2021, the Outdoor Wi-Fi Zone program received an AARP Community Challenge Grant to extend the program through spring 2022.
-We also added additional winter workstations at the Roxbury and Hyde Park branches.
+In November 2021, the BPL Outdoor Wi-Fi Pop-ups received an AARP Community Challenge Grant to extend the program through spring 2022 and provide additional age-friendly winter workstations at the Roxbury and Hyde Park branches.